 A cholesteatoma is a skin growth that can form in the mid-section of your ear, directly behind the eardrum.
-It usually occurs as a result of recurrent ear infections and/or a tear or retraction of the eardrum.
+It usually occurs as a birth defect as a result of recurrent ear infections and/or a tear or retraction of the eardrum.
 A few other causes of cholesteatoma include:

 It often develops as a cyst or pouch that sheds layers of old skin, which build up inside the middle ear.
 Over time, the cholesteatoma can increase in size and destroy the bony structures of the ear.